 What is a Developing Country?

 A developing country is a country which is less developed or in underdeveloped stage.
 Some people also tag them as Third World Country.
 A country with a relatively less developed industrial area or base and has less of Human Development Index (HDI).
 The developed countries all around the world have far better growth rate compared to that of developing countries.
 Apart from the other criterion, there are various universal and non-universal criterion that differentiate a developed and a developing country.
-Within some nation, the belief is that the Gross Development Product per capita, decides whether the country falls into the developing stage or not.
+Within some nation, the belief is that the Gross Development Product per capita decides whether the country falls into the developing stage or not.
+The following mentioned are few reasons and advantages to live and work in a developing country

 There is a lot of difference between the term developed, developing and least developed countries.
 The term developing declares that the country is underdeveloped or less developed compared to the developed countries.
 Some developing countries follow the traditional western model, however some dislike being the follower of this tradition.
 Well, to sum up the definition of developed country, I would say, any country with a low standard of living and industrial development compared to the developed country is known as a developing country.